withastro/docs/src/pages/en/guides/client-side-scripts.md

 ```

 :::tip[Did you know?]
 This is actually what Astro does behind the scenes when you pass props to a component written using a UI framework like React!
-It creates an `<astro-island>` custom element with a `props` attribute that stores your server-side props in the HTML output.
+For components with a `client:*` directive, it creates an `<astro-island>` custom element with a `props` attribute that stores your server-side props in the HTML output.
 :::